cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 If this precomputed count is greater or equal to $k$, it is necessary to descend to the left child, and otherwise descent to the right child.
 Notice, if we chose the right child, we have to subtract the number of zeros of the left child from $k$.

-In the implementation we can handle the case, $a[]$ containing less than $k$ zeros, by returning -1.
+In the implementation we can handle the special case, $a[]$ containing less than $k$ zeros, by returning -1.

 ```cpp
 int find_kth(int v, int tl, int tr, int k) {